awslabs/data-compare-tool/README.md

 -  Option to set SSL Mode for target database.
 -  Compares Clob and Blob data types also.
 -  Supports Secrets in AWS Secret Manager to manage the database credentials and server details
+-  Option to provide unique columns for a table, if there is no primary key

 ## High Level Design